Frances Elizabeth Barrow: Biography

 Frances ("Frankie Blue") Elizabeth Mease was born in Charleston, South Carolina, February 22, 1822.
 Her parents were Charles Benton Mease, of Charleston, and Sarah Matilda Graham of Boston.
 Barrow's sister, Alexina Black Mease married Richard Grant White in 1850.

 Barrow's nom de plume of "Aunt Fanny", first appeared in 1855, when she began to write books for children.
 There were twenty-five in all, and some were translated in Europe.
 They included Six Night Caps, Aunt Fanny's Story Book, Four Little Hearts, and Take Heed.
 Barrow also wrote The Wife's Stratagem, a novel, and The Letter G.

-On December 7, 1841, she married James Barrow, Jr. He died at the age of 53 at Maison Labeyrie, rue Bernadotte, Pau, France, November 18, 1868 and was interred in Pau.
+On December 7, 1841, she married James Barrow Jr. He was a founder of the English Club of Pau and died there at the age of 53 at Maison Labeyrie, rue Bernadotte, Pau, France, November 18, 1868 and was interred in Pau.
 She died at 30 East Thirty-fifth street, in New York City on May 7, 1894.
 The interment was in Woodlawn Cemetery.
 Two daughters, Mrs. S. L. Holly and Mrs. Theodore Connoly, survived her.